UW-itemMirror-apps/happy-driver/README.md

 Here are the dependencies that you need to install:

-- Git: This is used forj
+- Git: This is used for version control, and downloading the application as well as it's bower/npm dependencies
 - Node.js: This is used for the development environment, mostly grunt.
 It also installs npm, which will download app specific dependencies
 - Ruby: Required for compass
 - Compass: Compiles Sasss style files into CSS.
 This isn't needed to run, but the application will look wierd without it.
 On Windows in particular this can be challengin to install